HazyResearch/deepdive/doc/inference_rules.md

 There are a couple of caveats when writing input queries for factors:

 - The query result must contain all variable attributes that are used in your factor function.
 For example, if you are using `people.has_cancer` in your factor function, then an attribute called `people.has_cancer` must be part of the query result.
-- The query result must contain a *unique identifier* for each relation.
-DeepDive uses this identifier to assign unique variable ids.
-For example, if you are using an RDBMS like PostgreSQL and you have a `people.has_cancer` variable in your factor function, then `people.id` must also be part of the query result.
+- The query result must contain the reserved column `id` for each variable.
+DeepDive uses `id` column to assign unique variable ids.
+For example, if you have `people.has_cancer` variable in your factor function, then `people.id` must also be part of the query result. **Several requirements for `id` column**:
+  - When creating a table containing variables, the column `id` must be explicitly created, with the type of big integer, i.e. `id bigint`.
+  - The value of `id` should be `NULL` in all phases before inference.
+System will fill this column with variable IDs during inference, and values in this column will be lost.
+  - If using Greenplum, `id` must not be the distribution key for a table.
+  - If developers want an unique identifier of this table to refer to, they should use other columns rather than `id`.
+  - Generally, for any table in a DeepDive application, name `id` is NOT recommended to use for any column other than this reserved field.
+Meaningful column names such as `sentence_id`, `people_id` are recommended.

 Refer to the database-specific guides to learn about more caveats: